ESTATE PLANNING NEWS & ARTICLES

 Giving Back: Donating to Charity Via Your Estate Plan

-Done properly, the organization will benefit from your donation and its own tax exempt status and you as the giver benefit from “doing good” and various tax benefits.
+For many, leaving a legacy is very important.
+Giving to a charitable organization is a popular way to do just that.
+Done properly, the organization will benefit from the donation and its own tax exempt status and the giver benefits from “doing good” and various tax benefits.
 It’s a serious win-win.

-Tracy Craig, Fellow, ACTEC, AEP® addresses ways to donate to charitable institutions in her article on Kiplingers.com and we have summarized them below.
-(If you are interested in any of these solutions, please consult a tax and estate planning professional in your area to be sure that you are eligible.)
+Tracy Craig, Fellow, ACTEC, AEP® addresses these five ways to donate to charitable institutions in her article on Kiplingers.com : Give Appreciated Stock, Charitable Rollover, Bequest in Will or Revocable Trust, Name a Charity as the Beneficiary of Your Retirement Account, Consider a Charitable Remainder Trust (CRT).
+(NOTE: If you are interested in any of these solutions, please consult a tax and estate planning professional in your area to be sure that you are eligible.)

 Ways to Donate to Charity Via Your Estate Plan